Foreigners may stay in the Republic of Croatia on short-term stay, temporary stay, long-term stay, or permanent

 However, in most cases, citizens of third-countries are granted temporary residence for the purpose of work.
 Generally, a residence and work permit shall be issued for a period of validity of up to one year, only for the specific employment and with the specified employer.

-Except for work, a temporary residence for citizens of third-countries may be granted for the purpose of family reunification, secondary education and study, scientific research, humanitarian reasons, life partnership, stay of another EEA Member State’s long-term resident, for other purposes and stay of digital nomads.
+Except for work, temporary residence for citizens of third-countries may be granted for the purpose of family reunification, secondary school education and study, scientific research, humanitarian reasons, life partnership, stay of another EEA Member State’s long-term resident, for other purposes and stay of digital nomads.

-The application for a temporary residence permit shall be submitted to the competent diplomatic mission or consular office of the Republic of Croatia, but it can also be submitted to a local police department or police station according to the intended place of residence, i.e. the headquarters of the employer or the place of work.
+The application for a temporary residence permit shall be submitted to the competent diplomatic mission or consular office of the Republic of Croatia, but in certain cases can also be submitted to a local police department or police station according to the intended place of residence, i.e. the headquarters of the employer or the place of work.
 The application shall be submitted by a third-country citizen or by the employer (in cases when the application for permission to stay and work is submitted), and temporary residence shall be granted if foreigner:

-A temporary residence permit is issued for a period of validity of up to one year and can be extended upon request.
-In this regard, it is important to point out that a citizen of third-countries would be obliged, within 30 days of being granted temporary residence, to report his or her residence to a local police department or police station according to the intended place of residence otherwise, a temporary residence permit (as well as a residence and work permit) shall become invalid.
+It is important to point out that a citizen of third-countries would be obliged, within 30 days of being granted temporary residence, to report his residence to a local police department or police station according to the intended place of residence, otherwise a temporary residence permit shall become invalid.